The Grace fitness studio offering classes online after orders to close

 Jessica Browne, owner of The Grace, said they began making changes a few weeks ago when they decided to cancel group classes and instead only offer private sessions and online classes.

-Now, after orders to close for 30 days, they'll be offering only online classes.
+, they'll be offering only online classes.

 Browne said at first, she wasn't interested in online classes because she understood there were plenty of classes offered for free online already — but clients explained they missed the classes and instructors, so they gave it a try.